 Mobile industry analysts predict that by 2012, the industry would be worth \$17.5 billion.
 The number of app downloads is projected to grow at a rate of 92% per year, which translates into a jump from 7 billion downloads in 2009 to nearly 50 billion in 2012.
-These figures imply an enormous opportunity for app developers as the industry grows exponentially (Floriceanu, 2010).
+These figures imply an enormous opportunity for app developers as the industry grows exponentially 76.
 In addition, studies forecasted that by 2012, off-deck applications (i.e., apps which are not approved by the phone carriers) will account for nearly 50% of all revenues in the mobile application industry.
-Conversely, on-deck applications (apps which must be approved by phone carriers before distribution is allowed), which accounted for 60% of all revenues in the industry in 2009, were projected to make up only 23% of revenues by 2012 (Floriceanu, 2010).
+Conversely, on-deck applications (apps which must be approved by phone carriers before distribution is allowed), which accounted for 60% of all revenues in the industry in 2009, were projected to make up only 23% of revenues by 201277.

 Intense competition in app development has led to a steep hike in failure rate among mobile app companies.
 In the iPhone App Store, the top 10% of the apps in popularity account for 80% of all the apps downloaded.
 In response to this trend, many app developers are now resorting to third party app development to boost their revenues.
 In the United States, third party app development is in greatest demand with up to 98% of application project revenues stemming from concept development, design, and coding.
 Analysts predict that this number will drop to around 70% by 2015.
-On the other hand, app maintenance, analytics, and distribution and extension services which generated only 2% of the industry revenue in 2010 will increase to nearly 30% by 2015 (Perez, 2011).
+On the other hand, app maintenance, analytics, and distribution and extension services which generated only 2% of the industry revenue in 2010 will increase to nearly 30% by 201578.
 Currently, third party app developers are thriving in the United States and Western Europe.
-However, emerging markets, such as China and India, have shown great promise in the mobile app industry (Perez, 2011).
+However, emerging markets, such as China and India, have shown great promise in the mobile app industry79.

 It is anticipated that the average price of mobile apps will decrease by about 29%.
 In 2009, the number of mobile app stores increased from 8 to 38, and these will continue to increase through 2012 and beyond.
 The methods used to generate revenue from mobile apps are also changing.
-In 2009, advertising accounted for only 12% of the app revenues; this is expected to double by the end of 2012 (Floriceanu, 2010).
+In 2009, advertising accounted for only 12% of the app revenues; this is expected to double by the end of 2012^{80} .

 App revenues in Europe are estimated to surge from \$1.5 billion in 2009 to nearly \$8.5 billion by 2012.
 In North America, the revenues are predicted to rise from \$2.1 billion in 2009 to \$6.7 billion in 2012.
-Although Asia leads in the number of mobile apps downloaded globally, North America still generates the highest revenues, accounting for 50% of the entire mobile app industry revenues in 2009 (Floriceanu, 2010; What Developers Should Know About Amazon's Android App Store, 2010).
+Although Asia leads in the number of mobile apps downloaded globally, North America still generates the highest revenues, accounting for 50% of the entire mobile app industry revenues in 200981.
 Revenue from apps is predicted to increase by 92%, from \$7.3 billion in 2011 to \$14.1 billion in 2012.
 The market for mobile apps is forecasted to increase @ 50% compounded annually, resulting in downloads across all platforms of 182.7 billion and revenues of \$36.7 billion by 2015.
 These numbers reflect not only apps which have a one-time purchase price but also those with additional fees for "in-app" premium content, and subscription-based pricing models.
-In other words, the projections aggregate direct purchases, in-app purchases, and advertising (Racoma, 2011).
+In other words, the projections aggregate direct purchases, inapp purchases, and advertising82.
 Another forecast estimates that the mobile app industry, including app development, management, distribution, and extension processes, will grow to \$100 billion by 2015.
 As of 2011, 66% of the applications were being developed by third party vendors.
-Analysts predict that this number will grow over the next several years as the industry matures and more programmers gain familiarity with working on platforms like Android and iOS (Perez, 2011).
+Analysts predict that this number will grow over the next several years as the industry matures and more programmers gain familiarity with working on platforms like Android and iOS83.